-International internship stipends are designed to help defray travel and living expenses for Hastings students who are working for a summer or a semester on international issues with a non-governmental organization, international organization, or U.S. or foreign government agency in an unpaid position.
-Internship stipends may not be awarded to students working with private law firms, even if the position is unpaid.
-Internships that are obtained through study abroad programs are also not eligible.
+International internship stipends are designed to help UC Hastings students defray travel and living expenses while working over a summer or semester on international issues.
+Internships may be with a non-governmental organization, international organization, or U.S. or foreign government agency, and must be an unpaid position.
+Internship stipends may not be awarded to students working with private law firms, even if the position is unpaid.* Internships that are obtained through study abroad programs are also not eligible.
+Click here to view our PowerPoint which has more detailed information.

 Stipends will be awarded on the basis of need, commitment to the international field, and the extent to which the proposed internship will help to further the student’s career goals.
 Preference will be given to students who are completing the International Concentration and who have substantial coursework in international law or prior international experience.